jedihe/freelancers-mini-tools/README.md

 This difficulty got me asking: is there a way to minimize the time spent on the non-coding work while still doing it effectively?

-The answer I came up with was to use some automation; but not the kind of super-expensive, hard-to-maintain automation you normally see in medium to high-budget projects; instead, a very-simple-yet-effective approach that should target the hardest and most time-consuming parts.
+The answer I came up with is to use some automation; but not the kind of super-expensive, hard-to-maintain automation you normally see in medium to high-budget projects; instead, a very-simple-yet-effective approach that should target the hardest and most time-consuming parts.
 Freelancers' Mini-Tools is an